jckmgns/dots/README.md

 #### sync.bash
 Synchronizes everything contained in `dotfiles/` to `HOME`.
 This is done by creating softlinks to every file contained in `dotfiles/`, creating necessary folders as needed.
-Files that where already present before synchronization will be copied into its respective `backup/` subfolder.
+Files that were already present before synchronization will be copied into its respective `backup/` subfolder.